Building a Course Requisite

-Below are some questions that might help you formulate an appropriate, enforceable course prerequisite.
-Keep in mind, a prerequisite should include the minimum level of preparation needed to succeed in a class.
+Below are some questions that might help you formulate an appropriate, enforceable course requisite.
+Keep in mind, a requisite should include the minimum level of preparation needed to succeed in a class.

 - Freshman: less than 24 credits

 - Professional student (if specific type, law, pharmacy etc. please list)

 2. Does a student need to be declared in a certain program?

 3. Is there a course (or courses) that a student must successfully complete or be concurrently enrolled with in order to enroll in this course?